Networks

 Setting up the Software-defined Network

-To set up your Software Defined Network you need to first create a Software-defined Network.
+To set up your software-defined network, you must first create one.
 See Managing Software-defined Networks in ETM Dashboard for steps to create your Software-defined Network.

 1. From the Networks list, select your network.